ayush-shrivastava003/discord-bot/README.md

 * How do I invite the bot/share it with others?

 The invite link can be found [here](https://discord.com/oauth2/authorize?client_id=806934438738264114&scope=bot).
-I'd really appreciate it if you shared this repo with others :)

 ## rules for use

 This repo is under the MIT License, so you can really do anything you'd like with this code.
-Here's the official lisence:
+Here's the official lisence: https://mit-license.org/

 ## credits